joeaortiz/gbp/README.md

 ## Toy simulations

 Estimation of node locations in N-dim space, where nearby nodes are connected by linear factors.
+Use `python ndim_posegraph.py -h` for information about optional arguments.

 ```
 python ndim_posegraph.py